master-hax/aosp-system-core/llkd/README.md

 double the expected time to flow through the mainloop.
 Sampling is every ro.llk_sample_ms.

+If a thread in any state but Z, has a persistent listed ro.llk.stack kernel symbol always being reported, even if there is forward scheduling progress, for longer than ro.llk.timeout_ms, or ro.llk.stack.timeout_ms, then issue a kill to the process.
+If another scan shows the same process continues to exist, then have a confirmed live-lock condition and need to panic.
+There is no ABA detection since forward scheduling progress is allowed, thus the condition for the symbols are:

+- Check is looking for " " + __symbol__+ "0x" in /proc/<pid>/stack.
+- Rare and short lived enough that on a typical system the symbol is seen only once in a sample for any function ro.llk.stack.timeout_ms.
+This can be the only way to prevent a false trigger.
+- Persistent continuously when the live lock condition exists.
+- Should be just below the function that is calling the lock that could contend, because if the lock is below or in the symbol function, the symbol will show in all affected processes, not just the one that caused the lockup.

 Default will not monitor init, or [kthreadd] and all that [kthreadd] spawns.
 This reduces the effectiveness of llkd by limiting its coverage.
 If there is value in covering [kthreadd] spawned threads, the requirement will be that